canonical/starlark/doc/safety/README.md

 ### I/O

-While it would be certainly possible for I/O to be constraned in a similar way of Memory an CPU, the diverse nature of I/O doesn't really makes up for a shared framework and needs to be discussed per-resource type.
-For example, disk could be constrained from the POV of size (like memory), but it should also be constrained from the point of view of folders.
-Network usage on the other hand could be constrained in total size or in bits per second (throughput), depending on what the main target is.
+While constraining I/O in a manner similar to Memory and CPU is certainly possible, the diverse nature of I/O doesn't lend itself to a shared framework and needs to be discussed on a per-resource type basis.
+For instance, disk usage could be constrained from the perspective of size (similar to memory), but it should also be constrained from the point of view of folders.
+In contrast, network usage could be constrained in total size or in bits per second (throughput), depending on the primary target.

-It is likely that the dualism *best-effort*/*cooperative* can be applied with success there as well.
+It is likely that the dualism of *best-effort*/*cooperative* can be successfully applied in I/O management as well.

 [^1]: While time is typically a derivative resource (i.e. a function of memory, I/O and CPU cycles), it primarily influences the user's perception, making it important in its own right.